 Regularly updating career highlights in your resume, at least annually, is an important career management maintenance task.

 Why so often?
 It's simple really - people quickly forget.
-It's really common in my experience with clients that some people will struggle to recall in detail, the important things they have done in their work more than 12 months ago.
+It's really common in my experience with clients that people struggle to recall in detail, the important things they have done in their work more than 12 months ago.

 Here's a quick test for you - what were the most significant things you have worked on in your employment in the last 2-3 years.
-If you had to write a compelling description of of what these things were, how well can you recall:
+If you had to write a compelling description of what these things were, how well can you recall: